Meet YOLO26: next-gen vision AI.

 Most teams have a tool (or a script, or a Notion doc) for each step.
 Each transition between tools is a handoff that loses context — which images were sampled? which labels are stale? which checkpoint is in production?
 Platform's value is the transitions, not any single step.

 • Cloud and local training.
-Cloud GPU runs without provisioning anything, plus local run logging when you train on your own infrastructure.
+Cloud GPU runs without provisioning anything, plus local run streaming via the ultralytics package when you train on your own hardware.

 • Experiment tracking.
 Every run is logged automatically; comparison is built in alongside integrations like Comet and MLflow.